 I was curious to create this NordVPN review as I wasn’t impressed by the costly ads they bought.
 Too many times have I seen money spent on advertisement rather than decent servers.
+And if the VPN really had all those premium features they said, how could it possibly cost so little?

 I came out thinking I could prove that it isn’t as fast and secure as their ads promise.
 I admit I was surprised to learn that despite the super cheap price they offer on some hidden discount pages, they handle torrenting, and Netflix streaming very well.
 They also use advanced security protocols that you won’t find for such prices with other VPNs.
 I did find some drawbacks that may interest more advanced users who look for pre-installed firmware on their routers or support for DAZN streaming site, but the bottom line is that I started using NordVPN as my favorite choice on both my PC and iPhone.